Jacob: In Hebron

-Sometime afterward, the sons of Jacob by Leah, Bilhah and Zilpah, were feeding his flocks in Shechem.
+Sometime afterwards, the sons of Jacob by Leah, Bilhah and Zilpah, were feeding his flocks in Shechem.
 Jacob wanted to know how things were doing, so he asked Joseph to go down there and return with a report.
 This was the last time he would ever see his son in Hebron.
 Later that day, the report that Jacob ended up receiving came from Joseph's brothers who brought before him a coat laden with blood from a goat.
 Jacob identified the coat as the one he made for Joseph.
 At that moment he cried, "It is my son's tunic.
 A wild beast has devoured him.
 Without doubt Joseph is torn to pieces."
 He tore his clothes and put sackcloth around his waist mourning for days.
 No one from the house of Jacob could comfort him during this time of bereavement.

 The truth was that Joseph's older brothers had turned on him, apprehended him and ultimately sold him into slavery on a caravan headed for Egypt.